Biennial History of Astronomy Workshops

 An evening banquet with a well-known speaker tops off the workshop and helps to make this biennial gathering much anticipated among historians of astronomy.

-The Fourteenth Biennial History of Astronomy Workshop will be held 19-23 June 2019 at the University of Notre Dame, Indiana, including a one-day trip to the Adler Planetarium and Astronomy Museum in Chicago.
+The Fourteenth Biennial History of Astronomy Workshop will be held 19-23 June 2019 at the University of Notre Dame, Indiana, including a one-day trip to the Adler Planetarium in Chicago.

 The theme of the upcoming conference will be “Images in the History of Astronomy,” recognizing the broad variety of roles that images, both captured and created, have played in the historical development of astronomy.